- Coronavirus (COVID-19) Update

 - Across BC’s acute care facilities and programs, 72 Medical Staff Associations (MSAs) in 6 health authorities have galvanized more than 4,300 physicians to participate in 2600+ Facility Engagement activities.
 (Updated to February 2020).

-As of fall 2019, 72 Medical Staff Associations (MSAs) have joined the Facility Engagement Initiative and partnered with their health authorities to build a new foundation for collaboration.
-A combination of new structures, remuneration, leadership, and administrative supports are enabling physicians to renew relationships among colleagues and with health authorities, in ways that were not possible in the past.
+- A combination of new structures, funding, physician leadership, and administrative supports are enabling MSAs and their physician members to improve engagement and teamwork among colleagues and with health authorities, in ways that were not possible in the past.

-The latest UBC evaluation of the Facility Engagement initiative to March 31, 2019 found that medical staff and health authority leaders regard participation in the Facility Engagement Initiative as worthwhile.
+- The UBC evaluation of Facility Engagement to March 2019 found that medical staff and health authority leaders think that participation in the initiative is worthwhile.

-With all of this activity - and a lot of hard work - the tide is starting to turn.
-A sense of optimism is fueling a growing culture of engagement across BC, with renewed teamwork and positive experiences reported by many of those involved.
+With all of this activity – and a lot of hard work – a sense of optimism is fueling a growing culture of engagement across BC, with renewed teamwork and positive experiences reported by many of those involved.

 Big themes: Foundation for change

 “This is an exercise in relationships – setting a foundation that allows us to grow as an organization, as people, as a team, as partners in care.” – Dr. Harsh Hundal, Executive Medical Director Physician Engagement & Resource Planning, Interior Health